Dental Crowns Plano, TX

 Dental Crown Aftercare

-We use a local anesthetic to numb the area where you’re receiving your crown.
-Avoid eating until this wears off.
-We don’t want you to accidentally bite your tongue because your mouth is still numb.
-For the first few days, avoid eating hard and sticky foods, as they can dislodge the crown.
-Try to chew on the other side of your mouth entirely when you’re eating.
+After getting a dental crown, we numb the area with a local anesthetic.
+Don’t eat until the numbness goes away so you don’t accidentally bite your tongue or cheek.
+For the first few days, avoid hard or sticky foods since they can loosen the crown.
+Try to chew on the other side of your mouth during this time.

-Dental crowns can last a long time if you take proper care of them.
-This means brushing at least twice a day and flossing at least once a day, along with visiting the dentist every six months.
-Even though the crown is covering your natural tooth, debris and bacteria can still possibly get under the crown and to the natural tooth structure.
-If the natural tooth is compromised, your dental crown won’t fit correctly.
+With the right care, dental crowns can last a long time.
+This means brushing twice a day, flossing daily, and visiting the dentist every six months.
+Even though the crown covers your tooth, bacteria and food can still get under the crown and cause problems.
+If your natural tooth gets damaged, the crown may not fit right anymore.

-For oral health products, be sure to avoid anything abrasive.
-Only use toothbrushes with soft bristles.
-Even the medium-bristeled tooth brushes can scratch the surface of your dental crown.
-Don’t use types of toothpaste that contain ingredients like activated charcoal, either.
-These are also abrasive and can harm the dental crown.
+When choosing oral health products, use a toothbrush with soft bristles.
+Even medium-bristle brushes can scratch your crown.
+Stay away from toothpaste with abrasive ingredients like activated charcoal, which can also harm the crown.

 Dental Crown Before & After